perusio/drush-cache-warmer/README.md

 tweak the cache validity (or Time To Live: TTL) for your site traffic profile.

-Although microcaching is particularly useful for Nginx filesystem based cache it can be used with other caching systems like Varnish.
+Although microcaching is particularly useful for the Nginx filesystem based cache it can be used with other caching systems like Varnish.

 It can be use also for **priming** any type of external cache.